Wrestling Takes Sixth at Big Tens Behind Nine Placewinners

 Wrestling Wins Eight Bouts, Cruises to Road Victory at Stanford

-In 2011-12, Pritzlaff mentored a pair of Wolverine All-Americans, working closely with Kellen Russell, who captured his second NCAA title and fourth Big Ten title to finish a stellar collegiate career.
+Pritzlaff has mentored a pair of Wolverine All-Americans, working closely with Kellen Russell, who captured his second NCAA title and fourth Big Ten title to finish a stellar collegiate career in 2012.

 Prior to arriving at Michigan, Pritzlaff served five seasons as an assistant coach at Wisconsin (2007-11) -- the last two as associate head coach -- where he helped revitalize the Badgers' program over his tenure.
 Wisconsin placed among the top 10 teams at the NCAA Championships in each of the last three seasons, including a fourth-place finish in 2010.

 Pritzlaff was instrumental in developing the Badger middleweight wrestlers as a sound technician and competitive training partner.
 Among the notable performers under his tutelage were NCAA champion and three-time All-American Andrew Howe, NCAA finalist Craig Henning and All-Americans Tyler Turner, Zach Tanelli and Kyle Ruschell.